-- OSSD or equivalent

-Grade 12 English (C or U) is strongly recommended and will be used in selection
+OSSD or equivalent with - Grade 12 English (C or U)

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/policies-procedures/